-GCSE Music is required to take A Level Music.
-However, if you have studied at Grade 7/8 Level (e.g. ABRSM or Trinity College London) on an instrument you would enjoy this course.
+GCSE Music is required to take A Level Music, along with at least a Grade 7 pass on an instrument or voice.
 A Level Music will provide candidates with the knowledge and experience required for all forms of further and higher education.
 It will give you an understanding, and encourage appreciation, of all music genres in all contexts.

-Music Technology
+A Levels Music Technology